KnRex/Video_Stitching_android_ffmpeg/README.md

 An efficient and flexible library for stitching videos.
 It uses FFMPEG binary file to stich the videos.
 Supports latest android version.
 Example project included.
+This library depends on [android-ffmpeg](https://github.com/guardianproject/android-ffmpeg) to get the FFMPEG binary file.

 **Usage :**